vobyjs/oby/README.md

 #### `$.switch`

 This is the reactive version of the native `switch` statement.
-It returns a computed that resolves to the value of the first matching case, or the value of the default condition, or undefined otherwise.
+It returns a read-only Observable that resolves to the value of the first matching case, or the value of the default condition, or undefined otherwise.

 Interface: